Printing & Printed Matter

 7.2 For further details on goods sold together please see Revenue's VAT Information Leaflet Mixed Supplies of Goods and Services.

 8. Acquisitions from other Member States of the EU and Imports

-VAT Rates: A list in alphabetical order of the VAT ratings of the various types of publications is given at Appendix I.
+VAT Rates: A list in alphabetical order of the VAT ratings of the various types of printed matter is given at Appendix I.

 Enquiries regarding any issue contained in this Information Leaflet should be addressed to the Revenue District responsible for the taxpayer's affairs.
 Contact details for all Revenue Districts can be found on the Contact Details Page